raphael-group/hatchet/docs/source/doc_genotype_snps.md

 # genotype-snps

-Given the normal BAM file, this step of HATCHet identifies heterozygous germline SNP positions.
+Given the normal BAM file, this step of HATCHet2 identifies heterozygous germline SNP positions.
 The user can restrict candidate positions to a given list (e.g., dbSNP) using the `-R, --snps` argument.

 ## Input